amal-khailtash/pyipxact/README.md

-# pyipxact - Accellera IP-XACT Python Binding
+# pyipxact - Accellera SPIRIT/IP-XACT Python Bindings

 Moving to xsData[^1] instead of PyXB[^2] that provides a cleaner Pythong interface using dataclasses.